-Autism Hub Islington facilitates peer support groups and social events for people with high functioning autism or Asperger syndrome.
+Autism Hub Islington and Camden facilitates peer support groups and social events for people with high functioning autism or Asperger syndrome.
 This support is delivered by our Experts by Experience who volunteer for the Hub and understand the benefits of sharing their experiences with those who are new to the condition.

 What is Peer Support?